radareorg/radare2-book/src/visual_mode/visual_panels.md

 Either in the Registers or Stack panels, you can edit the values by inserting hex.
 This will be explained later.
 While hitting `tab` can help you moving between panels, it is highly recommended to use `m` to open the menu.
 As usual, you can use `hjkl` to move around the menu and will find tons of useful stuff there.
+You can also press `"` to quickly browse through the different options View offers and change the contents of the selected panel.

 ## Split Screen